CharlesGM/nethermind-network-manager/nethermind/WALLET_GUIDE.md

 2. **Transaction Confirmation**:
    - Transactions may take time to confirm
-   - Check the transaction status on Goerli Etherscan
+   - Check the transaction status on Sepolia Etherscan

 ### "Insufficient Funds" Errors